Liz’s Pinterest Board Stitch Fix Review

 To Wrap Up:

-Can you still get this box if you sign up today?
-Stitch Fix curates its boxes based on each individual’s preferences as well as what’s available.
+Can you still get these products if you sign up today?
+Stitch Fix styles its boxes based on each individual’s preferences as well as what’s available.
 What you get might not be the same as what I got, but you also might get something that fits your style and body even better than the looks above!
 Sign up and see what they choose for you!

 What do you think about Stitch Fix?
 Have you tried making a Pinterest board for your stylist?
 How did it go?